Matviy Andreyev

 View of Mukachevo castle from below the hill

-It was some kind of social experiment going on at the entrance.
-Despite the crowd of clients, the only entrance was only wide enough for one person, and served as entrance and exit simultaneously.
+There was some kind of social experiment going on at the entrance.
+Ignoring the thickness of the crowd, the only entrance was wide enough for just one person, and served as entrance and exit simultaneously.

 Mukachevo castle, area before the entrance